10 Best Day Trips from Reykjavik

 • Duration: approximately 7 hours.

-• Pros: You will get to see some of Reykjavik's must-see sights.
+• Pros: You will be able to see some of Reykjavík's must-see sights.

-• Cons: The itinerary is closed and may not be suitable for young children as it takes all day.
+• Cons: The itinerary is closed and may not be suitable for young children, as it lasts all day.

 Useful information: